renovatebot/renovate/website/docs/configuration-options.md

 When schedules are in use, it generally means "no updates".
 However there are cases where updates might be desirable - e.g. if you have set prCreation=not-pending, or you have rebaseStale=true and master branch is updated so you want Renovate PRs to be rebased.

-This is default true, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
+This defaults to true, meaning that Renovate will perform certain "desirable" updates to _existing_ PRs even when outside of schedule.
 If you wish to disable all updates outside of scheduled hours then set this field to false.

 ## vulnerabilityAlerts